Illinois Online Food Handler Course Details

 Testing Requirements

-Each course module ends with a five-question quiz.
-You must score at least 70% on each quiz to proceed to the next section.
+Each course module ends with a three-question quiz.
+You must score at least 66% on each quiz to proceed to the next section.
 You have unlimited attempts at each quiz, so you can continue trying until you receive a passing grade.

 The course ends with a 40-question final exam.
-The questions are multiple choice, and you have 180 minutes to finish.
+The questions are multiple choice.
 To earn your official food handler card and certificate, you must earn a passing score of 70%.
 Unlike the quizzes, you only have two attempts to pass the final exam.
 If you do not receive a passing score after two tries, you will be required to re-register for the course and restart your training.

 Frequently Asked Questions